🔼The name Memphis: Summary

 🔼Etymology of the name Memphis

-The name Memphis is the English transliteration of the Egyptian term men nefer which means Perpetual Beauty (hence also the familiar name Nefertiti).
+The name Memphis is the English transliteration of the Greek version of the Egyptian term men nefer which means Perpetual Beauty (hence also the familiar name Nefertiti).

 It's hard to say whether the Hebrew scribes who transliterated this name intended a pun or not because nothing in Hebrew looks like נף (noph) and מף (moph).
 The letters נ (nun) and מ (mem) also function as prefixes — the nun tends to create a passive or reflexive voice; the mem mostly indicates agency or origin — which leaves the letter פ (peh).
 But the name of this letter is the word פה (peh), meaning mouth or even speech.
 And that, to a very creative audience, might link our name מף (moph) to the word מדבר (midbar), meaning wilderness or "place of the word".